Skip to content

 There are several other possible definitions, but the main takeaways are that they have to be:

-• Free – This means that you can readily find, download, and use the material without paying someone to access digitally.
+• Free – This means that you can readily find, download, and use the material without paying someone to access it digitally.

 • Open – This means that the materials are under a version of Creative Commons License (in terms of copyright) or public domain, that allows you to adapt, share, and use the material without infringing copyright.